Madagascar: ‘World cannot look away’ as 1.3 million face severe hunger - Africa.com

 The World Food Programme (WFP) recently warned that the situation in southern Madagascar could become the first-ever famine caused by climate change.

-The UN and partners launched a $231 million flash appeal this year to cover operations through May 2022.
+The UN and partners are seeking $231 million to cover operations through May 2022.

 Although nearly $120 million has been received so far, the UN humantarian affairs office, OCHA, said more funding is urgently needed to provide food, water, health services and life-saving nutrition treatment in the months ahead.